 This isn’t one of those recipes you can make in a hurry, so give yourself enough time to roast, grind, fry, spice and simmer.
 But I will tell you now that your time will all seem worth the effort.
 As you mix that thick gravy with some rice the first bite will tell you what all the fuss is about and keep you coming back for more.

 Slit the chillies lengthwise and deseed.
 Fry in 2 tbsp of oil for 2-3 minutes as the skin goes light brown and slightly charred.
 Drain on kitchen paper and set aside.

 For the paste heat a small frying pan.
 Add the coriander and cumin seeds.
 Roast on a low flames for a minute.
 Now add the sesame seeds and continue to roast for a minute.
 Make sure to stir the seeds so they colour and roast evenly.
 Now add the peanuts and coconut.
 Roast for a further 2 minutes until the mix starts to change colour.
 Set aside and leave to cool.

-In the same frying pan add a tablespoon of oil and fry the sliced onion for 3-5 minutes.
+In the same frying pan add a tablespoon of oil and fry the sliced onion for 7-8 minutes on a medium heat.
 Stir well and as it start to change colour drain on kitchen paper.